xeolabs/xeolabs.github.com/_posts/2018-03-28-biodigital-human.md

 ## 2009: SceneJS Powering the BioDigital Human

-A little while later, I began working for BioDigital Systems and we ended up making the [BioDigital Human](http://biodigitalhuman.com) on SceneJS.
+A little while later, I signed up with BioDigital Systems and we began making the [BioDigital Human](http://biodigitalhuman.com) on SceneJS.

 ### Human Content Pipeline Origins